BestTimesToVisit.com Logo

 culture

 When visiting mosques or religious sites, remember to dress modestly.
-Women should wear a headscarf (chador or scarf) and loose-fitting clothing that covers arms and legs.
-Men should also wear long trousers and avoid sleeveless shirts.
-It's a sign of respect and will allow you to enter freely.
+Women should wear a headscarf (chador or scarf) and loose-fitting clothing that covers their arms and legs.
+Men should also avoid shorts.
+It's a sign of respect and will make your interactions with locals much smoother.

 money

-While credit cards are becoming more accepted in larger hotels and tourist shops, it's essential to carry cash, especially for smaller vendors and local markets like the Vakil Bazaar.
-Exchange your currency at official exchange offices (sarrafi) for the best rates, and keep smaller denominations handy for taxis and street food.
+While credit cards are becoming more accepted in larger hotels and tourist shops, it's essential to carry enough cash (Iranian Rials) for smaller vendors, taxis, and local markets like the Vakil Bazaar.
+ATMs can be tricky for foreign cards, so get a good amount upon arrival at the airport or a major bank.

 transport